enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 ### Miscellaneous breaking changes and deprecations

-- For ReScript, we moved to the built-in `bigint` type instead of the `Ethers.BigInt.t`.
-- Need to upgrade to ReScript 11 uncurried mode.
 - The `context.Entity.load` function is deprecated and should be replaced with direct calls to `context.Entity.get` in the loader.
 - The `context.ParentEntity.loadField` functions are deprecated and should be replaced with direct calls to `context.ChildEntity.get`.
 - Remove the `Contract` and `Entity` suffixes from generated code.
+- For JavaScript/TypeScript users:
+  - The event param names are not uncapitalized anymore.
+So you might need to change `event.params.capitalizedParamName` to `event.params.CapitalizedParamName`.
+- For ReScript users:
+  - We moved to the built-in `bigint` type instead of the `Ethers.BigInt.t`.
+  - We migrated to ReScript 11 uncurried mode.
+Curried mode is not supported anymore.
+So you need to remove `uncurried: false` from your rescript.json file.
+Also, we vendored `RescriptMocha` bindings to support uncurried mode.
+Please use it instead of `rescript-mocha`.

 <!-- TODO: lots more to put here -->

 ## Migration Steps